RemcoVanDeelen/Destined-2022/Guide.md

 **Room_3**

 	- Description:
-	  |Bright forest with path splitting north and east, small campsite with
+	  |Bright forest with path splitting north and east, small camp-site with
 	  |checkpoint.
 The path leads to hut and forest wall.

 	- Contains: